javo2002/Customer-Database-SIEM-Analysis/README.md

-# Koda Customer Database Analysis
+# Real-World Customer Database Analysis

 This project demonstrates how to manage customer data using a SQLite3 database and analyze it using Splunk's powerful indexing, reporting, and visualization tools.
 The project is designed to simulate real-world data handling and monitoring for a fictitious company, Koda.